Inductively coupled plasma mass spectrometry: Elemental analysis

 The ICP-MS allows determination of elements with atomic mass ranges 7 to 250 (Li to U), and sometimes higher.
-Some masses are prohibited such as 40 due to the abundance of argon in the sample.
-Other blocked regions may include mass 80 (due to the argon dimer), and mass 56 (due to ArO), the latter of which greatly hinders Fe analysis unless the instrumentation is fitted with a reaction chamber.
+Some masses are prohibited, such as 40 Da, due to the abundance of argon in the sample.
+Other interference regions may include mass 80 (due to the argon dimer) and mass 56 (due to ArO), the latter of which greatly hinders Fe detection unless the instrument is fitted with a reaction chamber.
 Such interferences can be reduced by using a high resolution ICP-MS (HR-ICP-MS) which uses two or more slits to constrict the beam and distinguish between nearby peaks.
 This comes at the cost of sensitivity.
 For example, distinguishing iron from argon requires a resolving power of about 10,000, which may reduce the iron sensitivity by around 99%.
-Another solution for some interfering species is the use of a collision chamber, as explained in collision reaction cell article.
+Interfering species can alternatively be distinguished through the use of a collision chamber, which can filter gasses by either chemical reaction or physical collision.

 A single collector ICP-MS may use a multiplier in pulse counting mode to amplify very low signals, an attenuation grid or a multiplier in analogue mode to detect medium signals, and a Faraday cup/bucket to detect larger signals.
-A multi-collector ICP-MS may have more than one of any of these, normally Faraday buckets which are much less expensive.
-With this combination, a dynamic range of 12 orders of magnitude, from 1 ppq to 100 ppm is possible.
+A multi-collector ICP-MS may have more than one of any of these, typically Faraday buckets which are more cost-effective than other collectors.
+With this combination, a dynamic range of 12 orders of magnitude, from 1 part per quadrillion (ppq) to 100 parts per million (ppm) is possible.

-ICP-MS is a method of choice for the determination of cadmium in biological samples.
+ICP-MS is a common method for the determination of cadmium in biological samples.

 Unlike atomic absorption spectroscopy, which can only measure a single element at a time, ICP-MS has the capability to scan for all elements simultaneously.
 This allows rapid sample processing.
 A simultaneous ICP-MS that can record the entire analytical spectrum from lithium to uranium in every analysis won the Silver Award at the 2010 Pittcon Editors' Awards.
 An ICP-MS may use multiple scan modes, each one striking a different balance between speed and precision.
-Using the magnet alone to scan is slow, due to hysteresis, but is precise.
-Electrostatic plates can be used in addition to the magnet to increase the speed, and this, combined with multiple collectors, can allow a scan of every element from Lithium 6 to Uranium Oxide 256 in less than a quarter of a second.
+Using the magnet alone to scan is slow due to hysteresis but is precise.
+Electrostatic plates can be used in addition to the magnet to increase the speed, and with multiple collectors can allow a scan of every element from Lithium 6 to Uranium Oxide 256 in less than a quarter of a second.
 For low detection limits, interfering species and high precision, the counting time can increase substantially.
-The rapid scanning, large dynamic range and large mass range is ideally suited to measuring multiple unknown concentrations and isotope ratios in samples that have had minimal preparation (an advantage over TIMS), for example seawater, urine, and digested whole rock samples.
-It also lends well to laser ablated rock samples, where the scanning rate is so quick that a real time plot of any number of isotopes is possible.
+The rapid scanning, large dynamic range and large mass range of ICP-MS is ideally suited to measuring multiple unknown concentrations and isotope ratios in samples that have had minimal preparation (an advantage over TIMS).
+The analysis of seawater, urine, and digested whole rock samples are examples of industry applications.
+These properties also lend well to laser-ablated rock samples, where the scanning rate is fast enough to enable a real-time plot of any number of isotopes.
 This also allows easy spatial mapping of mineral grains.